szpeter80/okd-compact-cluster-azure/README.md

 ## How ?

-Terraform create the necessary resources, then scripts and Ansible finish the installation.
+Terraform create the networking and VMs in Azure, then scripts and Ansible finish the installation.

 ## Prerequisites ?